-- The San Dieguito Wetlands Restoration must meet at least the same proportion of relative standards as the lowest performing reference wetland in a given year for that year to count towards mitigation credit. - San Dieguito Wetlands and the reference wetlands are evaluated with respect to whether or not they meet each relative standard and the proportion of relative standards met by each wetland is computed and compared. - Requiring the San Dieguito Wetlands Restoration to meet at least the same proportion of relative standards as the lowest performing reference wetland achieves the desired mitigation goal of being similar to natural wetlands without requiring the restoration to outperform the reference wetlands.
+- · Reviewing requirements for the Relative Standards- - The San Dieguito Wetlands Restoration must meet at least the same proportion of relative standards as the lowest performing reference wetland in a given year for that year to count towards mitigation credit. - San Dieguito Wetlands and the reference wetlands are evaluated with respect to whether or not they meet each relative standard and the proportion of relative standards met by each wetland is computed and compared. - Requiring the San Dieguito Wetlands Restoration to meet at least the same proportion of relative standards as the lowest performing reference wetland achieves the desired mitigation goal of being similar to natural wetlands without requiring the restoration to outperform the reference wetlands.

-- This table provides a summary assessment of the relative performance standards for 2018 using the running averages. - A green circle indicates that the performance variable at a particular wetland is similar to the other wetlands. - A red circle indicates that the performance variable at a particular wetland was not similar to the other wetlands - Gray- not measured - Comparing the running averages, San Dieguito Wetlands met a lower proportion of the standards than Mugu Lagoon, the reference site with the lowest proportion of standards met. - Therefore, San Dieguito Wetlands did not meet the relative standards for 2018.
+- This table provides a summary assessment of the relative performance standards for 2019 using the running averages. - A green circle indicates that the performance variable at a particular wetland is similar to the other wetlands. - A red circle indicates that the performance variable at a particular wetland was not similar to the other wetlands - Gray-performance variable not measured in a particular wetland. - Comparing the running averages, 2019 was a very good year for the reference wetlands-all met the same proportion of relative standards. - San Dieguito Wetlands only met 7 of 15 standards or 47%. - Therefore, San Dieguito Wetlands did not meet the relative standards for 2019.

-- Taking a look at project compliance, in order to receive mitigation credit for a given year, the wetland restoration project must meet all of the Absolute Standards and as many of the Relative Standards as the worst performing reference wetland. - So far, the SDW has yet to meet the Habitat Areas Absolute Standard due to slow vegetation development - The project has also failed to meet the Relative Standard requirement due to slow rate of vegetation development, low densities of invertebrates in tidal creek and main channel, and low densities and species richness of fish in tidal creeks. - As a result, the project has not yet satisfied the performance success criteria in the SONGS permit and has not yet received mitigation credit.
+- Taking a look at project compliance, in order to receive mitigation credit for a given year, the wetland restoration project must meet all of the Absolute Standards and as many of the Relative Standards as the worst performing reference wetland. - So far, the SDW has yet to meet the Habitat Areas Absolute Standard due to slow vegetation development. - The project has also failed to meet the Relative Standard requirement due to slow rate of vegetation development, low densities of invertebrates in tidal creek and main channel, and low densities and species richness of fish. - As a result, the project has not yet satisfied the performance success criteria in the SONGS permit and has not yet received mitigation credit. - In the next talk, Steve will discuss in more detail the status of the vegetation and salt marsh habitat, the on-going planting program, and status and plans to examine the underperformance of biological communities.